-It should cover the following information:
+It should contain the following information:

-- the topic of the research and the rationale
+- topic and rationale

-- the site of research
+- site of research

 - any other interesting aspects